-ATHENS — Kirby Smart says the Georgia football defense is “not close” to playing as well as the numbers might indicates.
+ATHENS — Kirby Smart says the Georgia football defense is “not close” to playing as well as the numbers might indicate.

 The Bulldogs rank in the Top 10 in the nation in total defense, run defense, pass efficiency defense and scoring defense.
 Georgia is coming off its second shutout of the season, a 21-0 victory over Kentucky last Saturday.